 Please note that this route into Medicine is available only to applicants from the UK and EU.
 Overseas graduates may apply for affiliated entry to the Standard Course; graduates from within the UK and EU may apply to both courses.

-IMPORTANT In order to be eligible applicants must complete a separate Cambridge application form for the A101 course, in addition to making an application at UCAS.
-The 2018 entry Cambridge application form is available to download in Word or pdf format from the Cambridge website here.
+IMPORTANT In order to be eligible applicants must complete a separate University of Cambridge application form for the A101 course in addition to making an application at UCAS.
+The 2019 entry application form is available to download in Word or pdf format from the Cambridge website here.

 Applicants must have A Level Chemistry (normally passed at grade A or above within seven years of entry) and one of Biology/Human Biology, Physics, Mathematics (at A or AS level).
 In addition candidates must have basic numeracy and literacy skills as demonstrated by GCSE Mathematics and GCSE English Language, both at grade C or above, or their widely recognised equivalent

 Most successful applicants have at least three A Levels at grade A or A* in any subject, in addition to meeting the requirements in science/maths.
 Applicants also need a UK Honours Degree, or equivalent, in any discipline, with a 2.i or above.

 Applicants holding qualifications they believe to be equivalent other than the International Baccalaureate and Scottish Highers will need to demonstrate, convincingly, that those qualifications involve a comparable level of scientific and mathematical understanding, and are advised to contact us for guidance.